Import data from one workspace to another

 - If your export file contains private data and you want to import DMs, check the box next to Direct Messages between imported users.

 - Anyone can choose to import bot messages, which will import to Slack as raw HTML.
 Check that box if you'd like to do so.

 Step 5: Review the summary and run import

 - Review the information in your import summary and make sure everything looks right.

 - Click Start Import.

 - Once your import has finished, you'll receive a confirmation email.

 Note: Use the Reverse Import button to roll back an import.
 This action will remove imported channels and messages from your Slack workspace, but not members.

-Workspace Owners and Admins
+- Workspace Owners and Admins

-Free, Standard, Plus, and Enterprise Grid plans
+- Free, Standard, and Plus plans